raganwald/raganwald.github.com/_posts/2018-08-30-a-flock-of-mockingbirds.md

 };
 ```

 That is not composing things, at all.
-What we want is to have one exponetiation function, and find a way to use it with or without decoration (such as with or without memoization).
+What we want is to have one exponentiation function, and find a way to use it with or without decoration (such as with or without memoization).
 And we can do this.

 ---